-Adjust the heat to suit by turning the knob.
-To heat the whole grill, turn the knob clockwise (Fig. 2.13).
+Adjust the heat to suit by turning the control knob.
+To heat the whole grill, turn the control knob clockwise (Fig. 2.14).
+To heat the right-hand half, turn the control knob counterclockwise.

-To heat the right-hand half, turn the knob counter-clockwise.
 The neon indicator light by the grill control will come on.

-For best results, slide the carriage back into the grill chamber and preheat the appropriate part(s) of the grill for two minutes.
+For best results, slide the carriage back into the grill chamber.
 The grill trivet can be removed and the food placed on it while you are waiting for the grill to preheat.